 Consult Manual.
 Read and understand manual completely before using product.
 Failure to completely understand manual and product could result in death or serious injury.
+(000100a)

-Verify all maintenance procedures are up to date.
-For more information, refer to General Maintenance and Basic Maintenance Schedule .
-Perform a walk-around inspection.
-Refer to Daily Walk-Around Inspection .
-The unit must be level.
-The unit must be dry.
-Inspect for water inside or near the unit; dry if needed.
-For grounding requirements, follow the National Electrical Code (NEC), state, and local regulations.
-Verify the control power switch is OFF (O).
-Verify all circuit breakers are OFF (O).
-Inspect all electrical cords; repair or replace any that are cut, worn, or bare.
-Verify all winch cables are in good condition and centered on each pulley.
-Do not use if cables are kinked or beginning to unravel.
-Check oil, coolant, and fuel levels.
-For more information, refer to General Maintenance .
-Verify battery connections are secure.
-Turn the battery disconnect switch on, if equipped.
-Inspect the engine fan belt tension and condition.
-Inspect the engine fan belt guard.
-Inspect the engine exhaust system for loose or
+- □ Verify all maintenance procedures are up to date.
+For more information, refer to General Maintenance and Basic Maintenance Schedule. - Perform a walk-around inspection.
+Refer to Daily Walk-Around Inspection. - ☐ The unit must be level. - The unit must be dry.
+Inspect for water inside or near the unit; dry if needed. - For grounding requirements, follow the National Electrical Code (NEC), state, and local regulations. - ☐ Verify the control power switch is OFF (O). - ☐ Verify all circuit breakers are OFF (O). - ☐ Check that mast brake pin moves freely. - ☐ Check that mast brake pulley rotates freely. - Inspect all electrical cords; repair or replace any that are cut, worn, or bare. - ☐ Verify all winch cables are in good condition and centered on each pulley.
+Do not use if cables are kinked or beginning to unravel. - Check oil, coolant, and fuel levels.
+For more information, refer to General Maintenance. - Verify battery connections are secure. - Turn the battery disconnect switch on, if equipped. - Inspect the engine fan belt tension and condition. - Inspect the engine fan belt guard. - ☐ Inspect the engine exhaust system for loose or rusted components. - Verify all covers are in place and secure.